Paul Gagne | TV & Film Producer, Director

 Paul Gagne' who sat down with our own Scott Manville

-the time out of your busy schedule to chat.
-You're
+taking the time out of your busy schedule to chat.

-now a well established Producer with a slate of
+You're now a well established Producer with a slate

 to the industry, and what first got you interested?

-having me on.
-Well, I first was introduced to
+me on.
+Well, I first was introduced to the industry

-interested in the industry when I was a young
+industry when I was a young boy watching the

 film gives you an edge in television?

-a two and a half hour story, you can tell a half hour or hour
+a half hour story, you can tell a half hour or hour

-involved in the writing of a project do you get?
+writing of a project do you get?
 Are you more

-written scripts and yes, I get very involved in
+scripts and yes, I get very involved in the writing,

-the writing, I believe its all about the writing,
+I believe its all about the writing, its the

-blueprint of a movie, without a well written
+blueprint of a movie, without a well written story,

 you will have a poorly executed movie... if a script

 involved with in the future?